Flat Fee Landlord

 An Established Vendor Network

 Property maintenance is where the landlord-tenant relationship is most tested.
-An emergency HVAC failure in Houston in July or a plumbing leak in a Northern Virginia property at 10pm on a Friday requires immediate response.
+An emergency HVAC failure in Houston in July (when indoor temperatures can reach dangerous levels within hours) or a plumbing leak in a Northern Virginia property at 10pm on a Friday requires immediate response.
 A property manager with established vendor relationships can dispatch a trusted contractor within hours.
 A self-managing landlord calling contractors cold may wait days.

 Proven Tenant Retention Strategies